cldeluna/pyats_intro/README.md

 For example, if I'm getting show commands I'll use Ansible, Nornir, or Netmiko and then parse with TextFSM.

-With PyATS, I can do all of those activities in just a few commands!!
+With pyATS, I can do all of those activities in just a few commands!!

 So that is efficient but I've already done all the heavy lifting to do those workflows and it is even easier now that Netmiko and Ansible integrate TextFSM.